modulo1/vcore3-duet/CONTRIBUTING.md

 ;; duet pins start with 0. ;;
 ;; toolboard 1lc pins start with 121. ;;
 ```
-all variables in gcode commands should be explicily named and defined
+all variables in gcode commands used for configuration should be explicily named and defined

+ - we don't need to define movement gcode, but we should describe what we're doing
+   - applies to homeNNN.g, start/pause/resume/stop/cancel.g, etc.

-including single variable commands
+ - including single variable commands

    - with the exception of implied variables for axes' (X, Y, Z, E)

 try to keep variable definitions in the following formats: